Who Is Who in Opus

 .
 A supernumerary.

-Church".
-He recounts his early years in Opus Dei in his book
+of the Catholic Church".
+He recounts his early years in Opus Dei

-independence from government, he did not accept payment for his
+his independence from government, he did not accept payment for his

 services to the government.
 He was even persecuted by the military

 in Spain - university